 Get more tips on maintaining a work-life balance as an online English teacher.

 9. Plug into the online teacher community.

 In the first months of going freelance, I wasn’t active in making contacts online.
 As a result, the chances to expand my teaching business were quite limited.
 Then, I joined teaching groups on social media, like TEFL/TESOL job-hunting Facebook groups or online teaching Facebook groups, and also used LinkedIn.
 These social networking sites are useful not just for getting tips from other teachers about job opportunities but also for finding and connecting with potential English students.

 Aside from putting up ads and creating a teacher profile online, I also found out the advantages of creating an introduction video for teaching online, which is a short presentation where you introduce yourself, highlight your qualifications, and talk about your classes.

-After I made this self-intro video, it was quicker to grab potential students’ attention and interest in learning with me!
+After I made this self-intro video, it was quick to grab potential students’ attention and interest in learning with me.
 This marketing tool, which can be linked to your website or teaching marketplace profile, is definitely a great way to promote English classes and build a connection with future students!

 You too can be your own boss as an English teacher, so don’t be afraid.
 As long as you’re determined and organized, your business will run smoothly.
 Learn from my experience and you’ll have a head start!